 During the first year of training, residents acquire clinical skills and knowledge for the care of children through guided yet independent decision-making.
-All first-year residents complete the Neonatal Resuscitation Program (NRP) and the Pediatric Advanced Life Support (PALS) course.
+All first-year residents complete the Pediatric Advanced Life Support (PALS) course.

-The first year consists of 13 four-week blocks, of which four focus on inpatient general pediatrics and one and a half concentrate on inpatient Hematology/Oncology.
-Residents spend one block in the busy term nursery learning normal newborn care, a comprehensive newborn physical exam, the intricacies of breast feeding (taught by lactation consultants), and basics of newborn resuscitation in the delivery room.
+The first year consists of 13 four-week blocks, of which four focus on inpatient general pediatrics and one concentrates on inpatient hematology/oncology.
+Residents spend one block in the busy nursery learning normal newborn care, a comprehensive newborn physical exam, the intricacies of breastfeeding (taught by lactation consultants), and basics of newborn resuscitation in the delivery room.
 Many infants born at Inova Children's Hospital receive follow-up care at the Inova Cares Clinic for Children, often by the same resident, offering continuity for both the resident and the family.

 By the third year, our residents are ready for the challenge of handling a busy inpatient floor, while teaching and supervising residents and medical students at various levels of training.